yimyom/odroid-xu4-setup/README.md

 	![amlconf02](/images/amlconf02.png)
 	![amlconf03](/images/amlconf03.png)
 	4. Go back to Kodi's initial screen and look for the AML plugin, in general **Add-ons**, **Program Add-ons**, **Advanced Mame Launcher**.
-	5. Select any time, open the context menu, select **Setup plugin** and execute in the following order:
+	5. Select any row, open the context menu with a right-click, select **Setup plugin** and execute in the following order:
 	![amlconf04](/images/amlconf04.png)

 		1. **Extract MAME.xml**.
 It will take a few minutes and you will see, at the end, the following screen: